The Path from Wabash County to Indiana State Fair Queen for Alyssa McKillip - NewsBreak

 Police change account of crash killing Indiana Rep. Walorski

-INDIANAPOLIS (AP) — Police have changed their description of the crash that killed Indiana Republican U.S. Rep. Jackie Walorski, saying Thursday that it was the SUV in which she was a passenger that crossed a state highway’s centerline and caused the head-on collision.
-Walorski and two members of...
+Police have changed their description of the crash that killed Indiana Republican U.S. Rep. Jackie Walorski, saying Thursday that it was the SUV in which she was a passenger that crossed a state highway’s centerline and caused the head-on crash.

 RELATED LOCAL CHANNELS